darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/ms-windows/install-ms-windows.md

 In this course, we'll use Node to run applications that we develop using TypeScript and Angular.

+> Note: This course has been tested with Node 16.10.
+We will install this version.

-1. In your web browser, visit https://nodejs.org/en/download/current/
+1. In your web browser, visit https://nodejs.org/download/release/v16.10.0/

 2. Select the **Windows Installer (.msi)** for your system (32-bit or 64-bit)